octue/octue-sdk-python/docs/source/asking_questions.rst

 You can also set the following options when you call :mod:`Child.ask <octue.resources.child.Child.ask>`:

+- ``children`` - if provided, these children will override any default children the child asks questions to as part of its analysis (see :ref:`this subsection below <overriding_children>`).
 - ``subscribe_to_logs`` - if true, the child will forward its logs to you
 - ``allow_local_files`` - if true, local files/datasets are allowed in any input manifest you supply
 - ``handle_monitor_message`` - if provided a function, it will be called on any monitor messages from the child
+- ``record_messages_to`` – if given a path to a JSON file, messages received from the parent while it processes the question are saved to it
+- ``allow_save_diagnostics_data_on_crash`` – if true, the input values and input manifest (including its datasets) will be saved by the child for future crash diagnostics if it fails while processing them
 - ``question_uuid`` - if provided, the question will use this UUID instead of a generated one
 - ``timeout`` - how long in seconds to wait for an answer (``None`` by default - i.e. don't time out)